pchanial/python-for-data-scientists/source/ndarray.rst

   :sum: sum of elements
   :product: product of elements
   :cumsum: cumulative sum of elements
-  :cumproduct: cumulative sum of elements
+  :cumproduct: cumulative product of elements
   :sort: sort elements
   :argsort: return the indices that would sort an array